PageArkanis/StEVE/README.md

 for it every time a program is started.
 Without an Internet connection it will throw a warning but will continue to work.

+Set *SDE_DB_DIR* to a directory in your environment to use this directory as the SDE database directory.
+This saves from downloading SDE if you run multiple versions of StEVE.

 ## Examples